kragen/derctuo/markdown/retro-teletext.md

-though maybe not in 1972) as buffers to put each line onto the right output video signal, and probably bitbang the PS/2 protocol on five keyboards, although it might be hard to meet the PS/2 deadlines when you're stuck in a timer interrupt handler for most of the 64 microseconds.
+though maybe not in 1972) as buffers to put each line onto the right output video signal, and probably bitbang the PS/2 protocol on five keyboards, although it might be hard to meet the PS/2 deadlines when you’re stuck in a timer interrupt handler for most of the 64 microseconds.

 Slower scanning